915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

-The use of the `else` clause is better than adding additional code to the [`try`](../reference/compound_stmts.html#try) clause because it avoids accidentally catching an exception that wasnât raised by the code being protected by the `try` â¦ `except` statement.
+The use of the `else` clause is better than adding additional code to the [`try`](../reference/compound_stmts.html#try) clause because it avoids accidentally catching an exception that wasn’t raised by the code being protected by the `try` … `except` statement.